Summary: Buying land to build a new home is the most important step in home building. Be sure the building site you are buying is buildable.

 Without a soil test, you can end up paying thousands of extra dollars for foundation and drainage work.
 Be sure that this test is included as a contingency in any contract to buy.
 It can also be included as a refund provision in the contract in the event that non-load-bearing soil is discovered after purchase.

-Specialists in test boring for load bearing are listed in the Yellow Pages under Consulting Engineers or Foundation Engineers.
+Specialists in test boring for load bearing are called Consulting Engineers or Foundation Engineers.

 If you are using a real estate broker in the land purchase, let the brokers do the work.